A Surface-confined Spiral State With the Double Period in the Cubic Chiral Helimagnet Cu$_2$OSeO$_3$: Abstract

 \section{Abstract}

-The chiral magnetoelectric insulator \coso\,hosts a rich and anisotropic magnetic phase diagram that includes helical, conical, field-polarized, tilted conical, and skyrmion lattice phases.
+\textbf{The chiral magnetoelectric insulator \coso\,hosts a rich and anisotropic magnetic phase diagram that includes helical, conical, field-polarised, tilted conical, and skyrmion lattice phases.
 Using resonant elastic x-ray scattering (REXS), we uncover a new spiral state confined to the surface of \coso.
 This surface-confined spiral state (SSS) displays a real-space pitch of $\sim$120 nm, which remarkably is twice the length of the incommensurate structures observed to-date in \coso.
-The SSS phase emerges at temperatures below 30~K when the magnetic field is applied near the $\langle110\rangle$ crystallographic axis.
-Its surface localization is demonstrated through a combination of REXS in reflection and transmission geometries, with complementary small-angle neutron scattering measurements suggesting its absence from the bulk.
-We attribute the stabilization of the SSS to competing anisotropic interactions at the crystal surface.
-The discovery of a robust, surface-confined spiral paves the way for engineering energy-efficient, nanoscale spin-texture platforms for next-generation devices.
+The SSS phase emerges at temperatures below 30~K when the magnetic field is applied between $3^\circ$ to $18^\circ$ away from the $\langle\text{110}\rangle$ crystallographic axes.
+Its surface localisation is demonstrated through a combination of REXS in reflection and transmission geometries, with complementary small-angle neutron scattering measurements suggesting its absence from the bulk.
+We attribute the stabilisation of the SSS to competing anisotropic interactions at the crystal surface.
+The discovery of a robust, surface-confined spiral paves the way for engineering energy-efficient, nanoscale spin-texture platforms for next-generation devices.}